khaors/geocompr/main.md

 There are two different ways to subset points that fit into combinations of the circles: via clipping and logical operators.
 But first we must generate some points.
 We will use the *simple random* sampling strategy to sample from a box representing the extent of `x` and `y`.
-To generate this points will use a function not yet covered in this book, `st_sample()`.
+To generate the points, we will use a function not yet covered in this book, `st_sample()`.
-Next we will generate the situation plotted in Figure \@ref(fig:venn-subset):
+?Then? we will generate the situation plotted in Figure \@ref(fig:venn-subset):

 ```r